jonathaneunice/items/README.rst

 Items that lack names are simply not processed.

-The more nested, complex, and irregular your data structures, the more valueable this becomes.
+The more nested, complex, and irregular your data structures, the more valuable this becomes.

 Serialization and Deserialization
 =================================

-Be careful importing data from files.
-Popular Python modules for reading JSON, YAML, and other formats do not believe mappings are ordered.
-Historically and officially, they're not, no matter how ordered they look, no matter that other languages such as JavaScript take a different approach, and no matter how many Stack Overflow questions demonstrate that ordered import is stronly and broadly desired.
+Be careful importing data.
+Popular Python modules for reading JSON, YAML, and other formats do not believe mappings are (or should be) ordered.
+Historically and officially, they're not, no matter how ordered they look, no matter that other languages such as JavaScript take a different approach, and no matter how many Stack Overflow questions demonstrate that ordered input and output is strongly and broadly desired.
 Therefore stock input/output modules can cause dislocation as data is parsed.
 Take steps to return ordered mappings from them.

 .. code-block:: python